-A topic list is shown on the next page.
+A topic list is shown in a canvas module.
 Not all of the topics will be covered in the course.
 Adjustments will be made depending on the interests of the enrolled students.
 We will aim to cover each topic by way of a simple example or application that should be accessible to everyone in the class.
 For some of the topics, the simple example will be followed by a more technical presentation intended to highlight recent advances and key techniques in the literature.

-Schedule: Mondays and Wednesdays from 9:00 to 10:50 a.m. in Econ 300.
+Schedule: Mondays and Wednesdays from 9:30 to 10:50 a.m., normally in Econ 300 (some lectures may be given remotely).

 Assignments: A few technical exercises and theoretical challenges will be recommended.
-Students will also have the opportunity to submit reading reports on papers in the literature.
+Students will also submit reading reports and make presentations on papers in the literature.
 Students enrolled for a letter grade are responsible for all of these assignments and will be graded on the basis of their answers and reports.
-Satisfactory performance on solely the reading reports will be sufficient for a passing grade, so students taking the course on a pass/no-pass (or S/U) basis can pass without submitting answers to the technical exercises.
+Satisfactory performance on solely the reading reports and presentations will be sufficient for a passing grade, so students taking the course on a pass/no-pass (or S/U) basis can pass without submitting answers to the technical exercises.

-Watson's Office Hours: These will be determined soon.
+Watson's Office Hours: These will be determined soon and will take place remotely on Zoom.
 Please do not disturb Watson outside of office hours unless you have an appointment.